 The following graphic shows a general idea of how the data flows in HDMI vs. USB interfaces.

 Hence, input and output ports on an HDMI serve different purposes.

 Also Read: Does My Laptop Have an HDMI Input?

-As mentioned, the HDMI input port is used to receive the Audio/ Video signals from the source device.
+As mentioned, the HDMI input port receives the Audio/ Video signals from the source device.

-For instance, in order to display an image on a monitor or on a TV the corresponding pixels have to turn on.
-The information regarding which pixels have to turn on and off and when is sent from the source device (i.e PC, blu-ray player).
+For instance, the corresponding pixels must turn on to display an image on a monitor or TV.
+The information regarding which pixels must turn on and off and when is sent from the source device (i.e., PC, blu-ray player).

-This information travels from the HDMI output port, through the HDMI cable and to the input port on the display device.
+This information travels from the HDMI output port, through the HDMI cable, to the display device’s input port.
 The display device then decodes the data and responds accordingly by switching the required pixels on or off.

 Similarly, a typical soundbar for a home theatre system also uses an HDMI input port.
-It receives the audio signals from the source device and then broadcasts it as audio.
+It receives the audio signals from the source device and then broadcasts them as audio.